Migration to v4

 2. federation.config.jsfederation.config.mjs

 Rename the file to federation.config.mjs, switch from CommonJS to ESM, and update the import path.
 Functionally everything else stays the same.
-The builder still falls back to federation.config.js if no .mjs file is present, but the update-v4 schematic renames it for consistency with the workspace-wide "type": "module".
+The .mjs extension is what makes the config ESM — Node treats it as a module regardless of your package.json, so there is no need to set "type": "module".
+The builder still falls back to federation.config.js if no .mjs file is present, but the update-v4 schematic renames it for you.

 Before